 Classic Antarctica Cruise: MV Ushuaia

-This classic Ushuaia to Antarctic expedition cruise is the ideal introduction to the White Continent!
+The best value Antarctic expedition cruise and the ideal introduction to the White Continent!
 Sail from Ushuaia to Antarctica on a small ship to take best advantage of the amazing wildlife and spectacular scenery with a truly unique and unforgettable experience.
 With a maximum of 90 passengers everyone lands at the same time.
 Discover busy penguin colonies, spectacular seabirds, seals and whales amidst the imposing mountain ranges, ice-filled channels, and beautifully shaped icebergs and glaciers of the Antarctic Peninsula

 - Ideal first Antarctic expedition